-- 8. (Economics) The Financial Organization of Three hours
+- 8. (Economics) The Financial Organization of Society Three hours

-A continuation of Course 7. - 9.
-(Economics) Labor Problems and Trade
+A continuation of Course 7.

+- 9. (Economics) Labor Problems and Trade

-Unionism
+Unionism Three hours

 The historical background of the modern labor movement, the controversies between capital and labor, and the various solutions offered.
 A careful study of the history, nature, and problems of trade unionism.

-Prerequisite: Courses 3 and 4, or 5 and 6. - This course may be adapted to suit the needs of the student.
-It will, however, include some review of the history of social thought.
-Prerequisite: Courses 5 and 6.
+Prerequisite: Courses 3 and 4, or 5 and 6.